lucas2005gao/react-webpage-thumbnail/README.md

 # Introducing [react-webpage-thumbnail](https://www.npmjs.com/package/react-webpage-thumbnail)

-**[react-webpage-thumbnail](https://github.com/lucas2005gao/react-webpage-thumbnail)** - React-webpage-thumbnail renders a react component of an static thumbnail image of an webpage.
-It can be used out of the box by simply adding the url of the webpage.
-Resizing functionalities also provided.
+**[react-webpage-thumbnail](https://github.com/lucas2005gao/react-webpage-thumbnail)** - React-webpage-thumbnail renders a react component of an static thumbnail image of an webpage - simply pass in the webpage url in the url prop.
+Resizing functionalities and loading animation are also provided out of the box.

 [![NPM](https://nodei.co/npm/react-webpage-thumbnail.png)](https://nodei.co/npm/react-webpage-thumbnail/)